China coke futures track spot prices higher on supply worries

 Hot rolled coils SHHCcv1, used in cars and home appliances, edged 0.4% higher to 5,160 yuan a tonne.

-Shanghai stainless steel futures SHSScv1, for August delivery, inched up 0.2% to 16,420 yuan per tonne.
+Shanghai stainless steel futures SHSScv1, for August delivery, ended up 1.4% at 16,390 yuan per tonne.

+Apparent steel consumption gained 65,400 tonnes to 10.55 million tonnes, as of Thursday, from a week earlier, data from Mysteel consultancy showed.

 ($1 = 6.4778 Chinese yuan)